Tottenham’s strong American connection continues

 Matt Libber, the Vice President of Elite Tournaments, was stood on the sideline keeping a watchful eye over training as he and his staff have now helped organize this tournament, among many others, for the past five years.

-Such has been the popularity of this event (93 teams from multiple states competed in the tournament back in December) it is being expanded to new parts of the USA in 2017 and beyond.
+Such has been the popularity of this event (93 teams from multiple states and Canada competed in the tournament back in December) it is being expanded to new parts of the USA in 2017 and beyond and you can find out more info about that here.

 “We are expanding the tournament this year,” Libber said.
 “Previously it was just one event in Baltimore but we are moving it to two events for the next edition.
 We are going to be down in the College Station, Texas area and then in Orlando, Florida this coming December and we are hoping to expand the event further, to bring more kids over here and to increase the exposure of the event and for Spurs in the States.”